Australian Agriculture: Livestock

 Beef cattle experimental estimates

-Beef cattle estimates have been calculated using new methods and data sources.
+Beef cattle have been calculated using the same sources and methods as for 2023.
 For further information please see the Methodology section.

 1. Australian Capital Territory data included in New South Wales